Abortion Law in Australia

 Who is authorised to provide abortions?

-One doctor can approve and perform an abortion up to 24 weeks’ gestation.
+One doctor can approve and perform an abortion under 24 weeks’ gestation.
 Abortions are available after 24 weeks’ gestation if the medical practitioner has consulted with at least one other medical practitioner who has assessed the patient.
 An abortion will be performed in an emergency if a medical practitioner considers it necessary to preserve the life of the patient.

 Who is authorised to assist in providing abortions?